BurningButter/t-shirts/README.md

 T-shirt Generator
 ===============

-A small website for Hack Club "[High-Seas](https://highseas.hackclub.com/)" that randomly grabs cat pictures and makes quotes to put on a t-shirt. (unfinished)
+A small website for Hack Club "[High-Seas](https://highseas.hackclub.com/)" that randomly grabs cat pictures and makes quotes to put on a t-shirt.

 Demo
 ---------------